oscar-hhauyeung/Medical-Healthcare-Dapp/README.md

 - **Get Doctor Information**: Patients can retrieve information about authorized doctors.

 ## Future Development Plan
-- **Appointment Management Function**: Implementing ERC token for appointment management, enhancing the functionality of the DApp.
-- **UI Improvement**: Continuously working on improving the user interface for better user experience and accessibility.
+- **Appointment Management Function**: We'll use ERC tokens to handle appointments, making everything safer and smoother for users.
+These tokens can also help with payments or other transactions.
+- **UI Improvement**: We're going to keep making our app easier to use and nicer to look at.
+This means listening to what users say and making changes to how the app looks and works.
+- **Automatic PDFs for Medical Records**: When a doctor creates a new record, we'll automatically turn it into a PDF and save it securely on the blockchain.
+This keeps things organized and safe for everyone involved.